-Exhibit Number Exhibit Description Form Date Provided Herewith 3.1 Amended and Restated Certificate of Incorporation.
+Exhibit Incorporated by Reference Provided Number Exhibit Description Form Date Number Herewith 3.1 Amended and Restated Certificate of Incorporation.
 8-K 10/20/2020 3.1 3.2 Amended and Restated Bylaws.
-8-K 10/20/2020 3.2 4.1 Reference is made to Exhibits $3.1$ and $3.2$ .
+8-K 10/20/2020 3.2 4.1 Reference is made to Exhibits 3.1 and 3.2 .
 4.2 Form of Common Stock Certificate.
-S-1/A 10/9/2020 4.2 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d- 14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. Х 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+S-1/A 10/9/2020 4.2 4.3 Non-Employee Director Compensation Policy X 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+X 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 X 32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. Х 32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. Х 101.INS Inline XBRL Instance Document. Х 101.SCH Inline XBRL Taxonomy Extension Schema Document. Х 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document. Х 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document. Х 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document. Х 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document. Х 104 The cover page from the Company's Quarterly Report on Form 10-Q for the quarter ended March 31, 2022 has been formatted in Inline XBRL. Х
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+X 32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+X 101.INS Inline XBRL Instance Document.
+X 101.SCH Inline XBRL Taxonomy Extension Schema Document.
+X 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
+X 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
+X 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
+X 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
+X 104 The cover page from the Company's Quarterly Report on Form 10-Q for the quarter ended March 31, 2023 has been formatted in Inline XBRL.
+X

-\ The certifications attached as Exhibits 32.1 and 32.2 that accompany this Quarterly Report on Form 10-Q, are deemed furnished and not filed with the Securities and Exchange Commission and are not to be incorporated by reference into any filing of Aligos Therapeutics, Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date of this Quarterly Report on Form 10-Q, irrespective of any general incorporation language contained in such filing.
+^{} The certifications attached as Exhibits 32.1 and 32.2 that accompany this Quarterly Report on Form 10-Q, are deemed furnished and not filed with the Securities and Exchange Commission and are not to be incorporated by reference into any filing of Aligos Therapeutics, Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date of this Quarterly Report on Form 10-Q, irrespective of any general incorporation language contained in such filing.